 Timing is everything in a real estate transaction, especially since there are a lot of moving pieces of due diligence to coordinate between several professionals and the buyer.
 The title agent alone must gather a myriad of documents required to write and issue the title insurance policies.
 The payoff letter is an important instrument to ensure all funds and liens are released and the title is clear to close in a timely manner.
 A delay in the closing date could result in the payoff letter amount becoming invalid, requiring a new letter and matching funds to move forward with the sale.

-In addition to paying off your loan early and selling your home, a payoff letter is need for refinancing your mortgage.
+In addition to paying off your loan early and selling your home, a payoff letter is needed for refinancing your mortgage.

 Contacting your lender is the first step to getting your mortgage lien satisfied.
 Every lender will have different methods for borrowers to request this statement.
 For online lenders, they will usually provide a payoff quote detailing the exact amount needed to be paid on a specific date.
 Traditional financial institutions may require borrowers to call a customer service department to get the statement.